[Setup Step 5]: (Optional): Instructions on activating Proofpoint Essentials for an organization's outbound email

 You should see a message saying "Welcome to Proofpoint Essentials ESMTP Server", amongst other things. (enter "quit" to close the connection.)
 If you do not see this message, examine the outbound settings on the firewall between the server and the internet.

-Please note: When configuring an Outbound Connector for our smarthosts, authentication is not required.
+Please note: When configuring an Outbound Connector for our smarthosts, authentication is not supported.
 We authenticate the connection by other means (ie, the registered sending server IP on the platform, registered users on the platform, etc).

-NB: Please ensure you read the instructions on Firewall Lockdown and include all IP ranges.
+: Please ensure you read the instructions on Firewall Lockdown and include all IP ranges.

 As a committed anti-spam company Proofpoint Essentials cannot condone the use of our platform to send out bulk mail.
 Most users respect our fair usage policy and instead use dedicated email marketing systems such as MercuryMessage to send out their bulk mail campaigns.
 Unfortunately though a small number of users are continuing to abuse the system, either unknowingly or on purpose, however regardless of the intent the sending of spam through Proofpoint Essentials is strictly prohibited.